physiopy/physiopy.github.io/docs/community/contributorfile.md

 #### Other labels

--   Invalid: These PRs don\'t seem right.
+-   Invalid: These PRs don't seem right.
 They actually seem so not right that they won't be further processed.
 This label invalidates a Hacktoberfest contribution.
 If you think this is wrong, start a discussion in the relevant issue (or open one if missing).
 Reviewers